 Because adding a pet to your family is a big responsibility, we ask all adopters be willing to do the following:

 - Spend quality time visiting with the pet you are thinking about adopting.
-All members of the household will be asked to visit with the animal prior to adoption*.

 - Meet with an adoption specialist the day you bring your new companion home to review paperwork and sign adoption papers.

 Note: Adoptions are not first-come-first-serve but rather based on matchmaking.
 Same-day adoptions are typically not possible but if you are located such a distance outside of Oshkosh that makes more than one visit difficult please call 920.424.2128 for options.
 OAHS expects animals adopted will live inside the home with their families (exceptions are made for cats in our barn program).

 * We encourage having existing animals in the household of the same species spayed or neutered prior to bringing the new animal home due to hormone-induced behavior issues that may occur.
 Need to get your animal "fixed?"
 Ask about our low-cost spay/neuter options or click here for more information.